|

 Remote Connection

-Practical Applications in the World
+Practical Applications Around the World

-FAQ: How Do Smartphones Work Thanks to Physics?
+FAQ: How do Smartphones Work Through Physics?

 Q: What are the main sensors found in a smartphone?